 Peavey said that since they decorated the window more people have been coming in after driving by and seeing the lit-up storefront.
 Peavey is the wholesale manager for Top It Off, which started in Hoenscheid's West Roxbury home in 2003, by making ribbon bells on her dining room table.

-And only earlier this year the business opened, and now they've won a Boston wide contest.
+And only earlier this year and now they've won a Boston wide contest.
 "We are excited and thrilled to be in West Roxbury and amongst such a great group of windows sparkling up the city," said Hoenscheid.